David Cowles

 I am the egg man.
 They are the egg men.
 I am the walrus.

 But why ‘egg man’ specifically?
-Just as an egg is the ‘incarnation of chicken’, so Jesus is the Incarnation of God.
-Also, the egg is a potent symbol of rebirth (resurrection), of a new generation (church), of a ‘new age’.
-Remember, according to the astronomical and astrological communities, Jesus ushers in the Age of Pisces.
+Just as an egg is the ‘incarnation of a chicken’, so Jesus is the Incarnation of God.
+The egg is a potent symbol of resurrection, rebirth, and regeneration (the Easter Egg).
+It is an apt symbol for the dawn of a ‘new age’.
+Remember, Jesus is said to usher in the Age of Pisces.
+It’s 0 CE, it’s springtime in the Zodiac.

-And then there’s that other ‘egg man’, you know, Mr. Dumpty.
+And then there’s that other ‘egg man’, you know, Mr. H. Dumpty.
 Like Humpty, Jesus was fragile.
-Humpty fell, Jesus was pushed (i.e., crucified), but like Humpty, he broke.
-But whereas “all the king’s horses and all the king’s men couldn’t put Humpty together again”, Jesus rose intact (‘body and spirit’) from the dead!
+Humpty fell, Jesus was pushed (i.e. crucified), but like Humpty, he broke.
+But whereas “all the king’s horses and all the king’s men couldn’t put Humpty together again”, Jesus rose in tact (‘body and spirit’) from the dead!

 Mister City policeman sitting, pretty little policemen in a row.
 See how they fly like Lucy in the sky, see how they run; I'm crying.

 The earlier symbols reappear.
 From the beginning, Christianity has had a love/hate relationship with civil authority.
-On the one hand, “my kingdom is not of this world,” but on the other hand, it was civil and ecclesiastical authority that crucified Jesus and martyred all the apostles save one (John).
+On the one hand, “my kingdom is not of this world,” but on the other hand, it was civil and ecclesiastical authority that crucified Jesus and martyred the apostles.

-Bottom line: civil authority is fine, just as long as it doesn’t conflict with divine authority, but I doubt if the antics of the UK police in 1967 met this criterion.
-On the contrary, celebrating the police ‘running’ is a bit on the revolutionary side for the Beatles.
+According to Thoman Aquinas, civil authority is A-Okay as long as it doesn’t conflict with God’s Values: Render unto God what is God’s.
+I doubt if the antics of UK police c.
+1967 met this criterion.
+Still, celebrating the police ‘running’ is on the revolutionary side for the Beatles.
 After all, we’re not talking Barry McGuire here!

 Yellow matter custard, dripping from a dead dog's eye, crabalocker fishwife, pornographic priestess, boy, you've been a naughty girl, you let your knickers down.

-Yet there was one thing even worse than male sloth and female promiscuity – gender ambivalence.
+Yet there was one thing even worse than male petulance and female promiscuity and that’s gender ambivalence.
 In the immortal words of Archie Bunker, “Girls were girls and men were men”… on both sides of the Atlantic!

 Here the chorus repeats, once again clawing us back from the edge of a semantic abyss; and then…

-Christians have come to terms with the elongated time frame by recognizing ‘anticipation and patience’ as salvific in their own rights.
-English men and women have come to terms with their weather by paying close attention to their tans.
+Christians have come to terms with this elongated time frame by recognizing ‘anticipation and patience’ as salvific in their own right.
+In the same way, English men and women have come to terms with their weather.

 The Beatles anticipated the Rolling Stones by 2 years: “You can’t always get what you want, but if you try sometimes, you just might find…you get what you need.”

-The chorus now has a chorus of its own.
-In the background, someone is paraphrasing text from Isaiah (the ‘Suffering Servant’) or Shakespeare (King Lear).
+The chorus has a chorus of its own.
+In the background, someone is paraphrasing text from Isaiah (the ‘Suffering Servant’)…or is it from Shakespeare’s King Lear?
+Or are they reimagining the conversations that took place at the foot of the cross on Good Friday?

 Expert, texpert choking smokers, don't you think the joker laughs at you.
 See how they smile like pigs in a sty, see how they snide, I'm crying.